 THR 260 Introduction to Directing (3 CR)

 Fundamentals of play directing.
 Exploration of text analysis, staging techniques and rehearsal processes.
 Student-directed scenes analyzed and critiqued.

-Prerequisite: THR 145 (can be taken concurrently)
+The instructor may allow you to take the prerequisite of THR 145 concurrently.
+Prerequisite: THR 145